Détail de l'auteur

 in Acta materialia > Vol. 58 N° 3 (Fevrier 2010) . - pp. 1056-1073

-Mots-clés : Micropyretic synthesis Self-propagating high-temperature synthesis (SHS) Nano structure High-temperature Belousov–Zhabotinsky reactions Index. décimale : 669 Métallurgie Résumé : A relationship is inferred between dissipative reactions, nanocrystal formation and nanobands in micropyretically synthesized equimolar Ni–Al alloys.
+Mots-clés : Micropyretic synthesis Self-propagating high-temperature (SHS) Nano structure High-temperature Belousov–Zhabotinsky reactions Index. décimale : 669 Métallurgie Résumé : A relationship is inferred between dissipative reactions, nanocrystal formation and nanobands in micropyretically synthesized equimolar Ni–Al alloys.

 Various microkinetic mechanisms may be operative, depending on the chosen processing conditions and alloy chemistry.